MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/disable-access-to-services-with-office-365-powershell.md

 - LIL_Placement
 ms.assetid: 264f4f0d-e2cd-44da-a9d9-23bef250a720

-description: "Use PowerShell for Microsoft 365 to disable access to Microsoft 365 services for users."
+description: "Use PowerShell to disable access to Microsoft 365 services for users."
 ---

-# Disable access to services with PowerShell for Microsoft 365
+# Disable access to Microsoft 365 services with PowerShell

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

-When an Microsoft 365 account is assigned a license from a licensing plan, Microsoft 365 services are made available to the user from that license.
+When a Microsoft 365 account is assigned a license from a licensing plan, Microsoft 365 services are made available to the user from that license.
 However, you can control the Microsoft 365 services that the user can access.
 For example, even though the license allows access to the SharePoint Online service, you can disable access to it.
 You can use PowerShell to disable access to any number of services for a specific licensing plan for:

 - An individual account.
 - A group of accounts.